mericunv/kmk_keeb_pico/README.md

 Kerf: 0.15mm

 After you enter these settings you click CAD output and choose .svg file.
-You should be able to upload this to a metal cutting service and have it delivered.
+Now you need an app that can edit svg files.(Illustrator or AutoCAD are fine).
+You don't need to know a lot about the apps.
+We're just going to add some holes for the screws.
+Add some circles with 1.95mm diameter and save the file.
+You should be able to upload this file to a metal cutting service and have it delivered.
 I would recommend aluminum as it durable and lightweight.

 ### Microcontroller:
 I used a raspberry pi pico and it has worked wonderfully with the kmk firmware but you can try different microcontrollers.
 I've seen a lot of people use teensy so you can check it out.
 You also don't have to use kmk as the firmware QMK is also a really strong tool and they also have guides in their [website](https://docs.qmk.fm).